bimdata/documentation-old/doc_sphinx/tutorials/retrieve-elements.rst

 Step 3.
 Upload your IFC
 ============================

 The API let you upload your IFC file.
-In this tutorial, you can use this IFC file: `Download Cassiopea.ifc <https://drive.google.com/file/d/1njhweVCFvDNl8Gy3B1HxAolcfExt0Tg-/view?usp=sharing>`_
+In this tutorial, you can use this IFC file: `Download Cassiopea IFC`_

 Use the API to upload
 -------------------------

 Use the `/cloud/{cloud_pk}/project/{project_pk}/document` route to upload your file.
-The `documentation for this route <https://api-beta.bimdata.io/doc#/project/createDocument>`_ is available on our API Reference page.
+The `documentation for this route`_ is available on our API Reference page.

 .. code:: python